chrisbroski/supportyourlocal/README.md

 ### CSS_FRONT

-If you include the path to your front end's css file, it will be serves with proper caching versions.
+If you include the path to your front end's css file, it will be served with proper caching versions.

-### PHOTO_STORAGE_LIMIT = 50000000
+### PHOTO_STORAGE_LIMIT

 How much space is allowed for uploaded files.
 The default is 50000000 (50MB.)